-- 3) Describe and provide three to five examples of student opportunities for involvement in faculty research and scholarly activities.
-This response should focus on instances in which students were employed or volunteered to assist faculty in faculty research projects and/or independent student projects that arose from or were related to a faculty member's existing research. - Dr. Angela Bermúdez-Millán has extensive experience engaging students in her community nutrition research projects that have culminated in the production of ILE theses, manuscripts and presentations.
-In 2021, she was awarded UConn's InCHIP Junior Faculty Research Excellence Award recognizing her significant scientific contributions. - Food Security Status, Dietary Behaviors and Health Outcomes in Cambodian Americans with Depression and at High-Risk for Diabetes, Living in New England (2017). - Household Food Security Status, Dietary Patterns and Diabetes Risk (Hemoglobin A1c) among Cambodian Refugees with Depression (2020). - An Exploratory Study About Childhood Obesity, Fruit and Vegetable Dietary Patterns and Farmer's Markets Use Among Hartford WIC Participants.
-(2023). - SNAP Assistance, Food Purchasing Behaviors and Dietary Patterns Among Overweight/Obese, Pregnant, Low-income Latinas" (2020). - Dr. Jennifer Cavallari has mentored two MPH students on the Total Teacher Health Study, part of the Center for the Promotion of Health in the New England Workplace (CPH-NEW) Center grant from the NIOSH (PI, Cavallari).
+- Household Food Security Status, Dietary Patterns and Diabetes Risk (Hemoglobin A1c) among Cambodian Refugees with Depression (2020). - An Exploratory Study About Childhood Obesity, Fruit and Vegetable Dietary Patterns and Farmer's Markets Use Among Hartford WIC Participants.
+(2023). - SNAP Assistance, Food Purchasing Behaviors and Dietary Patterns Among Overweight/Obese, Pregnant, Low-income Latinas (2020). - Dr. Jennifer Cavallari has mentored two MPH students on the Total Teacher Health Study, part of the Center for the Promotion of Health in the New England Workplace (CPH-NEW) Center grant from the NIOSH (PI, Cavallari).
 One assisted with preparation of transcripts of qualitative data from focus groups on educator well-being and another currently serves on the Total Teacher Health Study preparing protocols, recruitment materials, and information sheets for a qualitative photovoice project.
 (Precarious Work Schedules and Sleep: A Study of Unionized Full-Time Workers.
 Occup Health Sci.
 2022;6(2):247-277). - Dr. Shayna Cunningham and Professor Judy Lewis are mentoring an MPH student on a project (Baby Boxes in Uganda: A measure of cultural acceptability and impact on healthcare engagement) in the evaluation of a community-based project employing community and home-based interviews with mothers to evaluate their use of materials intended to provide 'safe sleep' environments for young children. - Dr. David Gregorio is mentoring an MPH student on a 30-year analysis of breast cancer incidence in Connecticut and geographic differences in survival time after diagnosis. - Dr. Amy Hunter has engaged MPH students in oral presentation at the APHA Annual Meeting on presentations assessing the relationship between geographic location of residence and self-harm in adolescents, along with manuscripts (Child maltreatment-related children's emergency department visits before and during the COVID-19 pandemic in Connecticut.
 Child Abuse & Neglect, 2021;128,105619). - Dr. Megan O'Grady currently supports MPH students as research assistants within the Center for Prevention Evaluation and Statistics (CPES) at UConn Health, allowing them an opportunity to work with data in an applied way on a variety of research and evaluation projects, as well as understand how to work with State agencies to support statewide public health.
 She also has engaged students in production of manuscripts and presentations regarding work on health behavior (Implementing a Text-Messaging Intervention for Unhealthy Alcohol Use in Emergency Departments: Protocol for Implementation Planning and Pilot Cluster Randomized Implementation Trial.
-Implementation Science Communications, 3;86, 1-11).

-- Dr. Misti Levi Zamora worked with 2 MPH students on a thematic analysis of survey data for a study of the use of in-school air purifiers. - Dr. Helen Swede has collaborated with a number of MPH students on the presentation of cancer studies (Dietary Inflammatory Index, Food Insecurity, Race, and Adolescent Non-Alcoholic Fatty Liver Disease.
+Implementation Science Communications, 3;86, 1-11). - Dr. Misti Levi Zamora worked with 2 MPH students on a thematic analysis of survey data for a study of the use of in-school air purifiers. - Dr. Helen Swede has collaborated with several MPH students on the presentation of cancer studies (Dietary Inflammatory Index, Food Insecurity, Race, and Adolescent Non-Alcoholic Fatty Liver Disease.
 CT Public Health Association Meeting, 2020). - 4) Describe and provide three to five examples of faculty integrating research and scholarly activities and experience into their instruction of students.
 This response should briefly summarize three to five faculty research projects and explain how the faculty member leverages the research project or integrates examples or material from the research project into classroom instruction.
 Each example should be drawn from a different faculty member, if possible.

-We strive to balance the attention to research productivity with the intention to prepare students for applied practice careers.
+We strive to balance the attention to research productivity to prepare students for applied practice careers.